Esri/geoevent-datastore-proxy/README.md

 ```
 * &lt;serverName&gt;.gisTierUsername
 ```
 The username to pass to the generateToken request.
-If you're configuring a Portal or Web Adaptor that uses Integrated Windows Authentication (IWA) and the Tomcat process where the proxy is deployed runs as a user with apopr
 ```
 * &lt;serverName&gt;.gisTierPassword
 ```